darkmooink/Youtube-Comments-API/README.md

 6. use POSTMAN / browser to view categorisation of comments - GET - http://localhost:<APPLICATION-PORT>/youtubecomments/api/v1/comments/<VIDEO-ID>/<NUMBER-OF-COMMENTS-TO-BE-RETURNED>?API_KEY=<YOUR-YOUTUBE-API-KEY>
     - sample API key is 9723667a-1fbe-4998-ae25-a832e1f9aae2

+# Challenges

+1. Defining the scope of the project
+2.

+# Achievements

+1. Successfully pulled Youtube comments associated to given valid video id
+2. Successfully analysed and categorised each comment pulled
+3. Successfully provided a full coverage testing for the application apis
+4. Successfully managed our project using Trello

+# TO DO

+1. Improve our analysis such that comments can be categorised in to SPAM, ABUSIVE, CHILD-INAPPROPRIATE
+2. Allow user to specify categories of analysis the would like to see

 ## Step 1: Install Dependencies